biopragmatics/oquat/docs/invalids/prefix/ncim.md

-# MedDRA
+# ncim: NCI Metathesaurus

+This page summarize the different resources that reference `ncim` but use local unique identifiers that do not match the standard pattern of ^C\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['NCIm']
+1 variants on the standard prefix were found: ['NCIm'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref   |   usages_count | usages                                                                                              |
 |-----------------|----------------|-----------------------------------------------------------------------------------------------------|